clin045/biorxiv2epub/README.md

 # biorxiv2epub
 Convert biorxiv articles to epubs for on-the-go reading.
 This is accomplished by parsing through the JATS XML source provided by biorxiv, converting this to a markdown document, and then using pandoc to convert to epub.
-Currently will produce readbly formatted texts, but does not handle references.
+Currently will produce readably formatted texts, but does not handle references.

 PDF             |  EPUB